pytexas/runbooks/docs/conference/runbooks/kickoff-meeting.md

 ### Required Documents to Prepare

 * Conference dates and venue confirmation
-* [PyTexas Google Drive](https://drive.google.com/drive/folders/1eXCLHAVLlCbx-n1Ob5CpFXInexBkLtPu) access for all attendees
+* [PyTexas Google Drive](https://drive.google.com/drive/folders/1eXCLHAVLlCbx-n1Ob5CpFXInexBkLtPu) for the new year, access granted for all organizers
 * Previous year's budget spreadsheet (update link when available)
-* Foundation Members list (current officers)
 * Conference goals for the year
 * Previous year's retrospective and feedback documents
-* Previous year's data spreadsheet for reference
+* Previous year's data spreadsheets for reference

 ### Attendee Management

-* Send calendar invites 2 weeks in advance
+* Send calendar invite 2 weeks in advance
+  * Determine where you're holding the meeting, virtual or in-person
+    * Virtual:
+      * Discord
+      * Google Meet
+      * Zoom
+    * In-person:
+      * Coffee shop
+      * WeWork
+      * Restaurant
 * Include agenda and important document links
 * Request RSVPs to plan for meeting length
-* Set up video conference with good audio quality

 ## Meeting Agenda Template
+_Copy and paste this into a shared document_

-**Total Meeting Time: 45 minutes (hard cutoff at 1 hour)**
+**Total Meeting Time: 55 minutes (hard cutoff at 1 hour)**

 ### 1. Opening (5 minutes)